The Discovery of the Unconscious

 The Discovery of the Unconscious: The History and Evolution of Dynamic Psychiatry is a 1970 book about the history of dynamic psychiatry by the Swiss medical historian Henri F. Ellenberger, in which the author discusses such figures as Franz Anton Mesmer, Sigmund Freud, Pierre Janet, Alfred Adler, and Carl Jung.
 The book was first published in the United States by Basic Books.
 The work has become a classic, and has been credited with correcting older estimates of Freud's level of originality and encouraging scholars to question the scientific validity of psychoanalysis.
-Critics have questioned the reliability of some of Ellenberger's judgments [lacks citation].

 Summary

 Ellenberger presents a history of dynamic psychiatry, providing discussions of figures such as doctor Franz Anton Mesmer, Sigmund Freud (the founder of psychoanalysis), psychologist Pierre Janet, psychotherapist Alfred Adler, and psychiatrist Carl Jung.
 He discusses "the personality of the pioneers, their environment, and the role of certain patients."

 Publication history

 The Discovery of the Unconscious was first published by Basic Books in 1970.